-On October 7, 2019, BRP Group, BRP and the Pre-IPO LLC Members of BRP entered into the Third Amended and Restated Limited Liability Company Agreement of BRP (the "Amended LLC Agreement").
-We operate our business through BRP in accordance with the terms of the Amended LLC Agreement.
-Pursuant to the terms of the Amended LLC Agreement, so long as each of the owners of BRP's outstanding equity interests ("BRP's LLC Members") continue to own any membership interests of BRP ("LLC Units") or securities redeemable or exchangeable into shares of our Class A common stock, we will not, without the prior written consent of such holders, engage in any business activity other than the management and ownership of BRP or own any assets other than securities of BRP and/or any cash or other property or assets distributed by or otherwise received from BRP, unless we determine in good faith that such actions or ownership are in the best interest of BRP.
+On October 7, 2019, BRP Group, BRP and the Pre-IPO LLC Members entered into the Third Amended and Restated Limited Liability Company Agreement of Baldwin Risk Partners (the "Amended LLC Agreement").
+We operate our business through BRP in accordance with the terms of the Amended LLC Agreement, so long as each of the owners of BRP's outstanding equity interests ("BRP's LLC Members") continue to own any membership interests of BRP ("LLC Units") or securities redeemable or exchangeable into shares of our Class A common stock, we will not, without the prior written consent of such holders, engage in any business activity other than the management and ownership of BRP or own any assets other than securities of BRP and/or any cash or other property or assets distributed by or otherwise received from BRP, unless we determine in good faith that such actions or ownership are in the best interest of BRP.